ToDo Application Example

 Again, the feature is mainly supposed to be used while developing, not on production systems.

-Bottle brings its own easy-to-use template engine with it.
+Bottle has its own easy-to-use, build-in template engine called “SimpleTemplate”.
 Templates are stored as separate files having a .tpl extension.
-The template can be called then from within a function.
+And by default, they are expected to be in a directory called views below the directory where the Python code of the application is located.
+A template can be called from within a function.
 Templates can contain any type of text (which will be most likely HTML-markup mixed with Python statements).
 Furthermore, templates can take arguments, e.g. the result set of a database query, which will be then formatted nicely within the template.

-Right here, we are going to cast the result of our query showing the open ToDo items into a simple table with two columns: the first column will contain the ID of the item, the second column the text.
-The result set is, as seen above, a list of tuples, each tuple contains one set of results.
+Right here, the result of the query showing the open ToDo tasks is cast into a simple HTML table with two columns: the first column will contain the ID of the item, the second column the text.
+The result is, as seen above, a list of tuples, each tuple contains one set of results.

-To include the template in our example, just add the following lines:
+To include the template in the example, just add the following lines:

 ...